 - coriander leaves, finely chopped

 - Cure the salmon 24 hours before intending to serve.
 Make the cure by toasting the coriander seeds and peppercorns in a dry pan until fragrant.
-Add to a food processor with the salt, sugar, treacle, ginger, mirin and lime zest and blend to a coarse paste.
+Add to a food processor with the salt, sugar, treacle, ginger, mirin and lime zest and then blend to a coarse paste.

 - Once ready, wash off the cure in cold water and pat dry.
 Dice into 1cm cubes, mix with the teriyaki sauce and set aside.